Higher Auslander-Reiten sequences and $t$-structures: Introduction

-The basic idea of this paper is to generalize this theory to a higher dimensional theory as follows: Let $\C$ be a full additive subcategory of an abelian category $\Ac$ and consider again the triangulated category $\TC \df \KC$.
-We make the assumption that $\C$ is $\Ac$-\emph{approximating}, i.e. that for any $X \in \TA$ there is an $X_\C \in \TC$ and a quasi-isomorphism $X_\C \to X$ which induces an isomorphism $\Hom_{\TC}(\ , X_\C) \isoto \Hom_{\TA}(\ , X)|_{\TC}$.
-Then there is a $t$-structure $(\TlC,\TgC)$ on $\TC$ with $\TlC \df \{X \in \TC; X^i = 0 \hbox{ for } i >0\}$.
-At this level of generality $\TgC$ cannot be described more explicitly than being the right orthogonal complement of $\TC^{<0}$.
-The purpose of this article is to study this $t$-structure, its heart $\AC$ and to argue that this provides a convenient framework for higher AR theory.
+In this paper we will generalize this to a higher dimensional theory on an $\Ac$-approximating subcategory $\C$ as follows: There exists a $t$-structure $(\TlC,\TgC)$ on $\TC$ with $\TlC \df \{X \in \TC\mid X^i = 0 \hbox{ for } i >0\}$.
+(At this level of generality $\TgC$ can only be described as the right orthogonal complement of $\TC^{<0}$.)
+We study this $t$-structure, its heart $\AC$ and argue that this provides a convenient framework for higher AR theory.
 In this setting simple objects of the abelian category $\AC$ serve as higher AR sequences and higher AR duality becomes a form of Serre duality.

-In Section 3 we assume that $\C$ is an $\Ac$-approximating subcategory where $\Ac$ is an arbitrary abelian category.
-We begin to study the heart $\AC$ and some natural functors between it and $\AA$.
+In Section 3 we merely assume that $\C$ is any $\Ac$-approximating subcategory where $\Ac$ is an arbitrary abelian category.
+We study the heart $\AC$ and some natural functors between it and $\AA$.
 We say that an abelian category has enough simples if each projective has a simple quotient object.
-We show in Proposition \ref{simple objects} and Corollary \ref{simple objects} that if $\AA$ has enough simples then so does $\AC$.
+We show that if $\AA$ has enough simples then so does $\AC$ (Proposition \ref{simple objects prop} and Corollary \ref{simple objects cor}).
 We also show that there is an equivalence

-where $\P_M $ is the complex with $M$ concentrated in degree $0$. $\AC$ has enough projectives and hence it follows that $\TC \cong \D(\AC)$, see Proposition \ref{Projectives in AC}.
-We also relate our construction with the Yoneda embedding, which is a standard tool in usual AR theory.
+where $\P_M $ is the complex with $M$ concentrated in degree $0$.
+We show that $\AC$ has enough projectives and so it follows that $\TC \cong \D(\AC)$ (Proposition \ref{Projectives in AC prop}).
+We also relate our construction with the Yoneda embedding, which is a standard tool in classical AR theory.